pajelinski/Result/README.md

 ## How it works?

-The library contains two types that implement IResult<T> interface - Success and Error.
+The library contains two types that implement Result<T> - Success and Error.

 ## Getting started